TonyLHansen/onap-gerrit-review/README.md

 * Found a ChangeLog.md file in the updated files
 * Found Issue-ID: in the git log commit: $ISSUEID
 * Found Issue-ID: $issueid in the changed ChangeLog.md files
+* Do various tests on the files under the releases directory
+* Look for leading tabs for java and python code
+* Can optionally run pylint on python code, by setting $ONAP_GERRIT_REVIEW_PYLINTRC to the path of a pylint.rc file.

 ## To install: